 If you have a damaged tooth, Dr. Gol may recommend oral surgery to extract it.
-After extraction, you can determine if you want to pursue placement of a dental implant as a restorative solution.
+After extraction, you can determine if you want to pursue the placement of a dental implant as a restorative solution.
 A dental implant will require a second surgery after your original tooth extraction site has properly healed.
 Not sure two surgeries are the right choice?
 A dental bridge could be a suitable replacement alternative, depending upon your health history and smile goals.

 3. Removal of a Tooth in Preparation for Orthodontics

 Want to enjoy the advantages of a gorgeous, straight smile but have a tooth with a mind of its own?
 Maybe the tooth has grown in an awkward location.
 Perhaps it is causing adjacent tooth crowding.
-Either way, the tooth could stand in the way of orthodontics treatment.
+Either way, the tooth could stand in the way of orthodontic treatment.